 Before we knew it the week was over.
 It was the perfect mix of relaxation and outdoor time.
 It felt like we did nothing and everything all at once.
 The kids were so sad to leave!

 Things to do in Normandy with kids!

-If you’re heading to Normandy out of season (we went at Easter when it wasn’t the school holidays in France) here’s what we enjoyed doing (in no particular order!)
+If you’re heading to Normandy out of season (we went when it wasn’t the school holidays in France) here’s what we enjoyed doing (in no particular order!)

 - Visiting the Market on a Wednesday morning at Saint-Hilaire-Du-Harcouët.
 Get there early- around 9am to see everything.

 - Exploring the woods at Forêt d’Andaine near Bagnoles-de-l’Orne.
 Huge woods – great for picnics.